 Temple University is a wonderful decision for students pursuing a Public Relations & Advertising degree.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the U.S..

-Graduates from the design & applied arts at Temple University are top earners in their field.
 Because of its affordable net price and fantastic instructional programs, Temple University is a fantastic bargain, earning a position of #12 in Pennsylvania.
+In America, only 36.0% of students graduate on time.
+Temple is way ahead of the pack on that mark with its 43.2% on-time graduation rate.
 Learn more and find out just how well Temple ranks in other categories.